Singapore to New York · the longest flight

 On the Singapore to New York flight, the first cabin meal is an obstacle to your sleep block, not a meal.
 Decline it.
 Sleep mode begins right after the safety video.
 Mask, headphones, eyes closed.
 Seven hours later you wake into the back half of the flight, eat the meals you skipped, and stay active until landing.

-Plan your Singapore to New York flight
+Map out your Singapore to New York flight.

 Tell us your flight.
-We’ll walk you through.
+We’ll draw you a path.

 Common questions